CallanVass/API_webserver_project/README.md

 ## R2: Why is it a problem that needs solving?

 A company's efficiency can be measured by the time a team/team member spends on any given project/task.
 Software's job is to increase the efficiency of teams and their members, whatever the software or task may be.
 Zoom increases efficiency by creating a single point of communication for all members of a team.
-Microsoft Word allows users to create presentable documents using a variety of editing tools.
+Microsoft Word allows users to create presentable documents using a variety of editing tools compiled into the one editor.

 What do these have in common?
 They all unite people or features that are spread across different platforms to come together and become more efficient.
 Why not have all team members message each other via text?
 Why not edit a single document across multiple different editors to achieve the final product?
 Because it's less efficient.